1/2 pound Fish Steakabout 3/4 inch thick

 - May help prevent asthma in children.

-So, not only fish steaks are good for slimming purposes but are also great for health.
+So, not only are fish steaks good for slimming purposes but are also great for health.

 Well, here are a lot of side dishes that go well with grilled fish steak.
 I will highlight the best of them:

-- Roasted Red Potatoes – This dish is one of the world’s favorite side-dish, and among the simplest ones.
+- Roasted Red Potatoes – This dish is one of the world’s favorite side-dish and among the simplest ones.
 The recipe doesn’t need to be complex to be great, you only need the right ingredients and simple steps to follow, just like this one.

-- Parsley Potatoes – Remember the old days when grandma’ cooked you boiled potatoes?
+- Parsley Potatoes – Remember the old days when grandma’ cooked boiled potatoes?
 Now, this is recipe v2.0!
 This side dish will add more flavor to your seafood meals.

 - Baby Carrots with Pea Pods – If you want to keep the grilled fish steak within weight-loss parameters, this side dish is the best option (most recommended).